VARNIKACHOUDHARY/VARNIKACHOUDHARY/README.md

 <img align="right" src="https://user-images.githubusercontent.com/74038190/221352975-94759904-aa4c-4032-a8ab-b546efb9c478.gif" width="400">
 <br><br>

-- 🔭 I’m currently working on **a project based on Health Recommender System**
+- 🔭 I’m currently working on **a project based on HealthCare Recommending System**
 - 🔭 Exploring the depths of Backend Development
 - 👨‍💻 I'm focused on **DSA** and **Full Stack** Development for now.
 - 🤝 I’m looking to collaborate on full stack projects and open to internships.